brickcap/openresty_examples/book.md

 **The headers of the response**

 ngx api gives us to ways to deal with the headers that will be sent out in the response.
-The `ngx.header` lua table contains a list of headers that will be sent out as the response to the current req.
+The `ngx.header` contains a list of headers that will be sent out as the response to the current req.
 Using `ngx.header` you can update an existing header or add new headers.
 You read from `ngx.header` in exactly the same way  as you would read from any other lua table.